-Most students cap off their high school graduation with an epic, fun filled trip somewhere down south where it’s warm and wonderful.
-Since 2010, students from All Saints High School in Kanata have been heading down to the Dominican Republic (DR) to be a part of something that’s not only fun, but meaningful.
-The All Saints Dominican Republic Experience (ASDREX) gives students the opportunity to stay with local families in the town of Consuelo and work on a fully supported, early childhood education center called Todos Los Santos.
-The program fully supports the center which is attended by 30 students from the community and employs two teachers that work at the facility.
+Most students cap off their high school graduation with an epic, fun-filled trip somewhere down south where it’s warm and wonderful.
+Since 2010, students from All Saints High School in Kanata have been heading down to the Dominican Republic (DR) to be a part of something that’s not only fun but meaningful.
+The All Saints Dominican Republic Experience (ASDREX) gives students the opportunity to stay with local families in the town of Consuelo and work in a fully supported, early childhood education centre called Todos Los Santos.
+The program fully supports the centre which is attended by 30 students from the community and employs two teachers that work at the facility.
 As part of their efforts prior to leaving for their trip, the students collect basic first aid items and toiletries as well as school supplies to donate to local families.
-During their time there, the students work on projects at the center, tour homes in the community, spend time in the local sugarcane fields where most of the fathers work in the heat of the day to support their families and tackle local housing renewal projects.
+During their time there, the students work on projects at the centre, tour homes in the community, and spend time in the local sugarcane fields where most of the fathers work in the heat of the day to support their families and tackle local housing renewal projects.

 “We wanted Bennett to see first-hand how the families in the Dominican Republic live and to see the dramatic impact that one individual can have one a community” – Paul Chatigny, Martello former CFO